deephyper/deephyper/docs/tutorials/hps.rst

         python setup.py install

-Now the search is done.
-You should find the following files in your current folder:
+After the search is over, you will find the following files in your current folder:

 .. code-block:: console